bsafes/bsafes.github.io/docs/introduction/introduction.md

 ### What is BSafes?
 BSafes is a secure note taking system with end-to-end encryption, for teams and individuals.
+### There are already many note taking apps, why BSafes?
+BSafes is designed from ground up for data security and team collaboration.
+It also solves usability problems found in other applications, such as not being able to open multiple pages at the same time, as well as limitations in organizing notes.
 ### Who should use BSafes?
 People who need to protect their data privacy and security.
 For expmples, a lawyer who protects clients, a doctor who cares about patients, or a jouranlist who reports the truth.
 ### Why using BSafes?